 Depending on the period of the year, visitors could find Spiral Jetty submerged in salt, which serves as a material index of the passage of time.

 The salt only becomes an essential aspect of the piece after it reappears.
 The experience of visiting the site was changed, as one could sense the salty, crystal-enveloped basalt champing underfoot.

 In an interview in 1973, Smithson claimed that time, beauty, and mythos are all featured in Spiral Jetty, stressing that the work is open for independent interpretation and inviting the viewers to make their own analysis of the work.

 Spiral Jetty articulates the artist’s fixation on entropy as well as the passage of time.
 Entropy is believed to mean the condition of the universe endlessly shifting towards chaos and even evolution in reverse.
-Smithson was comprehensively obsessed with this notion, and it one of the central ideas of his work.
+Smithson was comprehensively obsessed with this notion, and it is one of the central ideas of his work.

-According to author Eugenie Tsai,
+According to author Eugenie Tsai:

 the site, a disrupted landscape bearing the remnants of deteriorated shed and some oil drilling equipment surrounded by ‘lurid’ red water, resembles an entropic landscape that simultaneously embodies a prehistoric past and science fiction future.

 Therefore, the shape of Spiral Jetty was inspired by one of the most ancient symbols of art, which was an emblem of energy unfolding over some time, which the artists himself said comes from nowhere and goes nowhere in the lake.